By J. Brian Davis, Ph.D.

 Exotic waterfowl are birds that are not native to a particular continent.
 The mute swan is among the most recognizable exotic waterfowl species in North America.
 Native to Eurasia, mute swans were introduced to the United States in the 1800s, primarily in city parks, large estates, and zoos.
 There are now breeding populations of feral mute swans in the mid-Atlantic states as well as in the Pacific Northwest and the Great Lakes region.
 Weighing as much as 30 pounds, mute swans compete with native waterfowl in areas where food supplies are limited.
 During the past decade, waterfowl researchers estimated that on Chesapeake Bay mute swans were consuming 12 million pounds of submersed aquatic vegetation per year.
 These submersed aquatic plants, such as wild celery and pondweeds, are vital food sources for redheads, canvasbacks, and other waterfowl.
 As a result, control efforts were conducted in recent years to reduce the numbers of feral mute swans on Chesapeake Bay and in other areas where they pose a threat to waterfowl habitats.

 Other examples of exotic waterfowl species that have been introduced in North America include the Egyptian goose, which is indigenous to Sub-Saharan Africa and southern Egypt, and the mandarin duck, which is native to East Asia.
 The American Birding Association reports that Egyptian geese began breeding in Southern California during the 1970s and in Florida during the 1980s.
 The mandarin duck is the Asian ecological equivalent of the wood duck.
-Although these species are unrelated, they both have spectacular plumage and occupy similar habitats.
+Closely related, both species are classified as perching ducks belonging to the genus Aix and having spectacular plumage and use of similar habitats.
 In North America, mandarin ducks are primarily found in California, where the birds originally became established in Sonoma County.
 Like wood ducks, mandarin ducks are cavity nesters and will use wood duck nest boxes, but there doesn't appear to be significant competition between these species.

 In addition to introduced exotics, several other waterfowl species occasionally turn up in North America on their own.
 The barnacle goose, a relative of the Canada goose, breeds in Greenland east to Siberia and is an infrequent visitor to this continent.
 Barnacle geese are most often seen in the Atlantic Flyway, although individual birds have been spotted in other parts of the United States as well.
 The tufted duck is the Eurasian ecological equivalent of our ring-necked duck.
 According to sightings posted on birding websites, small numbers of tufted ducks frequent the Pacific and Atlantic Flyways.